 The ultimate aim of the experiment is to provide tourists with information about the city which matches their way of navigating or, conversely, the type of information which will teach them a way of navigating that best suits the city.
 In the case of Amsterdam you could say: walk past such and such a building, or, follow the canals.
 ‘The question is: does it work?
 Do tourists benefit from it?
 It would be nice if people could find their way without having to look at an app every five seconds,’ Zomer says.

 Zomer’s first task was to find a way to collect a large amount of data about new arrivals in the city.
-The AMS (Advanced Metropolitan Studies) and Wageningen University put her in touch with The Student Hotel which has a huge fleet of bikes.
+The AMS (Advanced Metropolitan Studies) and Wageningen University put her in touch with The Social Hub which has a huge fleet of bikes.
 ‘They have around 600 bikes in Amsterdam-City, enough to go around.’
 It also has some 100 bikes which are rented out to tourists who stay at the hotel in summer.
 And that made the experiment an interesting one for the hotel as well.
 ‘All those bikes need to be parked somewhere and this takes up a lot of space.
 Not every student will use a bike, because it’s raining or they have not learned how to ride a bike yet.
 The research will be helpful for the hotel in that it will tell them if they can manage with fewer bikes.’
 An added advantage is that in some cases the gps can locate stolen bikes.
 ‘All the bikes are Van Moof bikes.
 They are very popular and often targeted by thieves.’

 250 bikes with gps